 scoliosis Treatment in Turkey.

-Scoliosis is often defined as a curvature of the spine in the "coronal" (anterior) plane.
-While the degree of curvature is measured on the coronal plane, scoliosis is actually a more complex three-dimensional problem that includes the following levels:
+Scoliosis is often defined as curvature of the spine in the "coronal" (anterior) plane.
+While the degree of curvature is measured at the coronal plane, scoliosis is actually a more complex three-dimensional problem that includes the following levels:

 - coronal level